Pauldfepfl/PMBR_public/README.md

 ## Prerequesites
 - You will need 2 PC-compatible joysticks.
 We used the Thrustmaster T.16000M as they come with right- and left-handed configurations.
 - Even though the task would work with one screen, it is optimised for a two-screens configuration.
 One participant screen and one experimenter screen.
+Important note: Both screens' refreshing rate must be 144Hz minimum.

 ## Installation